codepod-io/user-study/README.md

    pod, there will be an edge from the definition pod to the usage pod.
 The symbol def-use includes variable, functions and classes.

+At the end of the study, you will be asked to evaluate how useful these features are.

 ## The CodePod App in the cloud

 CodePod is a web app.
 The test server is at https://test.codepod.io.
 You can